 | Blade Visibility | Hidden internal blades | Visible rotating blades |

-Tower fans are best for compact spaces, while pedestal fans provide stronger airflow.
+Tower fans are best for compact spaces, quiet operation, and modern interiors, while pedestal fans provide stronger airflow and are ideal for larger rooms where maximum air circulation is required.

 Room Size